ARTIST STATEMENT –

 I use various techniques and media to bring out the intangibility, malleability, fluxive and, particularly, the visual nature of memory, and to represent the coalescence of different pieces of knowledge.
 I have attempted to reflect on the experience of remembering, like when I come across veiled or completely inaccessible memories, or memories coming to me in fragments, through the techniques of tearing, layering, hiding and revealing.
 The use of found images in my work is my study of the fictive and malleable nature of memory, together with the ability to create associations that familiarise the visual with something that has been experienced.

-Born and raised in Bangalore, India, I have been in Singapore for the past couple of years.
-My foray into the arts was an unexpected one.
+Born and raised in Bangalore, India, my foray into the arts was an unexpected one.
 Originally studying to be a neurosurgeon, I finally opted for my other love, art, when the time came to make a decision.
 The choice was the right one.
 Indulging my love for all things creative since then, I have also studied and worked in the fields of production design, animation and graphic design, and have now decided to enrich my knowledge and experience with a thorough grounding in Fine Art.